 4.1 The principle of development is deemed to be acceptable against material planning considerations and would provide employment to the locality supporting the Government's agenda for economic growth.
-Furthermore, no adverse harm has been demonstrated to arise at this outline stage which would result in an unacceptable relationship to residential amenity which cannot be addressed through planning condition and/or agreement.
+Furthermore, no adverse harm has been demonstrated to arise at this outline stage which would result in an unacceptable relationship to the character of the area or to neighbouring buildings, which includes Yew Tree Farmhouse as a Grade II listed building.
 The proposal continues to be recommended for permission on the grounds that the reasons for refusal provided by SAPC cannot be properly substantiated and would likely result in an award for costs against the Council if the applicant should lodge an appeal.

-- 5.0 RECOMMENDATION OF SOUTHERN AREA PLANNING COMMITTEE REFUSE for the reasons outlined in ALTERNATIVE RECOMMENDATION B to the SAPC report (Appendix A - section 11) and for the following reason: - 5.
-The development proposed is for a Class B2 (General Industrial) and/or Class B8 (Storage and Distribution) use which is contrary to the provisions of the Test Valley Borough Local Plan 2006 policy STV03.1 (Safeguarded Employment Land at Adanac Park) and the Revised Local Plan DPD 2011 2029 (Regulation 22 Submission July 2014) policy LE6 (Land at Adanac Park) which provides for the land to be used for high quality office/research/manufacturing development only (Class B1 use) only. - 6.
-The development proposed is for a Class B2 (General Industrial) and/or Class B8 (Storage and Distribution) use on land which sits in proximity to residential development both proposed within the planning application reference 14/00131/OUTS to the north as well as existing residential properties at the western end of Nursling Street and at (and accessed from) Cranmer Drive, Nursling which will receive unacceptable levels of noise, dust and smells to the detriment of residential amenity.
-The proposal is therefore contrary to policies AME01 (Privacy and Private Open Space), AME04 (Noise and Vibration) and AME05 (Unpleasant Emissions) of the Test Valley Borough Local Plan 2006 and the National Planning Policy Framework. - 6.0 RECOMMENDATION OF THE HEAD OF PLANNING POLICY AND TRANSPORT
+5.0 RECOMMENDATION OF SOUTHERN AREA PLANNING COMMITTEE REFUSE for the reasons outlined in ALTERNATIVE RECOMMENDATION B to the SAPC report (Appendix A - section 11) and for the following reasons:

+- The development proposed is for a maximum level of floorspace contrary to provisions of the Test Valley Borough Local Plan 2006 policy STV03.1 (Safeguarded Employment Land at Adanac Park) and the Revised Local Plan DPD 2011 - 2029 (Regulation 22 Submission - July 2014) policy LE6 (Land at Adanac Park) which will result in overdevelopment of the site. - 5.
+The development proposes a maximum building height of 18.7m which will result in new built form that is overbearing upon the Holiday Inn Hotel to the west of the site and Yew Tree Farmhouse as a Grade II listed building to the north of the site.
+The proposal is therefore contrary to the Test Valley Borough Local Plan 2006 policy DES06 (Scale, Height and Massing).

+6.0 RECOMMENDATION OF THE HEAD OF PLANNING POLICY AND TRANSPORT